On the construction problem for Hodge numbers: Hyperelliptic curves and group actions

 \begin{definition} The group $G(a,b,g)$ is the subgroup of $\Aut(T)$ which is generated by the union of $G^i(a,b,g)$ for $i=1,2,3$. \end{definition}

 Automorphisms of different kinds do in general not commute with each other.
-However, it is easy to see that each element in $G(a,b,g)$ can be written as a product $\phi_1\circ \phi_2\circ \phi_3$ where $\phi_i$ lies in $G^i(a,b,g)$.
+However, it is easy to see that each element in $G(a,b,g)$ can be written as a product $\phi_1\circ \phi_2\circ \phi_3$ such that $\phi_i$ lies in $G^i(a,b,g)$.
 Therefore, $G(a,b,g)$ is a finite group which naturally acts on the cohomology of $T$.

 \begin{lemma} If $a>b$, then the $G(a,b,g)$-invariant cohomology of $T$ is a direct sum

 where $V^{a,b}=\overline{V^{b,a}}$ is a $g$-dimensional space of $(a,b)$-classes and $V^{p,p}\cong V^{k-p,k-p}$ is a space of $(p,p)$-classes of dimension $\min(p+1,b+1)$, where $p\leq k/2$ is assumed. \end{lemma}